jkrauth/shg_frog/README.md

     (connection to the Spectrum Analyzer (GPIB) via an Ethernet Adapter)
   * [Pymba](https://github.com/morefigs/pymba)
     (python driver package for the Allied Vision cameras)
+  * matplotlib (for colormaps)
   * pyYAML
   * imageio
-* calibration
+* configuration and calibration
-  * The calibration of the camera is done via the config.yml file in the `Config` folder, where the according numbers have to be set.
+  * Before starting, adapt the config.yml file in the `Config` folder to your needs.

 ### Hardware